 Bullying/Harassment Policy: (Please refer to the "District" pages of the Family Handbook.)

 Campus Care and Conduct: (Please refer to the "District" pages of the Family Handbook.)

 Cell phones: Students may not at any time have their cell phone in the classroom, unless it is requested by the teacher and parent permission has been given.
 All other days, students must "power-off" their phone and leave it in their hall locker.
-If a student has their phone on their person during school hours: 1^{st} offense: phone taken away and returned at the end of the day.
-2^{nd} offense, 3^{rd} offense and so on: phone must be picked up by a parent/guardian and conduct card will be marked for each incident.
+If a student has their phone on their person during school hours: 1st offense: phone taken away and returned to students at the end of the day.
+2nd offense, 3rd offense and so on: phone will be taken to the office, parents will be notified, and conduct card will be marked for each incident.